hyphacoop/handbook/guides.md

       <summary>View Screenshot</summary>
       <img alt="Screenshot of Mailcow login page" src="images/email-mailbox-1.png" />
     </details>
-2. Navigate to "Mailboxes" tab
+2. Navigate to `Mailboxes` tab
-3. Click "+Add mailbox" button at top-right of screen
+3. Click `+Add mailbox` button at top-right of screen
     - If the namespace is already taken by an alias, ensure it's not in use before deleting it.
     <details>
       <summary>View Screenshot</summary>